gardiens/Time-Series-Library_skeleton/README.md

-The goal of this project is to predict skeleton using Deep-learning architectures and especially  using FEDFormers and AutoFormers.
+The goal of this project is to predict skeleton using Deep-learning architectures especially  using FEDFormers and AutoFormers.
 It relies heavily on Time-series Library from [thuml]( https://github.com/thuml/Time-Series-Library/tree/main)
 Don't forget to give the project a star!
 Thanks again!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>